AchoArnold/discount-for-student-dev/README.md

   * [IBM Student Developer Community](https://developer.ibm.com/students/) [FREE] - Get easy access to the tools you need to develop the next great thing.
 Enjoy powerful technical and strategic resources from IBM.
   * [Figure Eight](https://www.figure-eight.com/) [FREE] - CrowdFlower is now Figure Eight.Figure Eight is the essential Human-in-the-Loop AI platform for data science & machine learning teams.
   * [Exploratory](https://exploratory.io/) [FREE] - Exploratory’s Simple UI experience makes it possible for Anyone to use the latest and the most advanced innovation in Data Science to discover deep insights.Student Registration Available for pricing.

+## Learning Resources
+ * [Association of Computing Machinery with Digital Library](https://www.acm.org) [DISCOUNT] - Normally access to ACM and their Digital Library cost $198 USD a year, however, current IT and Computer Science students can get access for just $42 USD a year.
+The digital library grants access to O'Reilly's Online Learning platform which normally cost $39 USD a month.
+O'Reilly's Online Learning platform is like Netflix for learning material with books and video courses from publishers such as Pearson, O'Reilly, No Starch Press and much more.

 # License

 [![CC0](http://i.creativecommons.org/p/zero/1.0/88x31.png)](http://creativecommons.org/publicdomain/zero/1.0/)